Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/Item_SmallNetworkWallPlug_C.md

 Superclasses: <a href="FGBuildable.md">FGBuildable</a> < <a href="Actor.md">Actor</a> < <a href="Object.md">Object</a>

-This FICSIT-Networks Small Wall Plug allows you to connect the thin network cable only usable with MCH panels and other small components.
+This FicsIt-Networks Small Wall Plug allows you to connect the thin network cable only usable with MCH panels and other small components.

 You can then connect Normal/Large Network Cables to those Small Network Plugs to be able to connect your MCP Panels and such to a computer.
 ## Instance Members